 Donald B. Shepard obtained his Ph.D. from the University of Oklahoma in 2008, and completed postdoctoral training at Colorado State University and the University of Minnesota.
-He has been an Assistant Professor at the University of Central Arkansas since 2013.
+He was an Assistant Professor at the University of Central Arkansas from 2013-15, and is currently an Assistant Professor at the University of Louisiana at Monroe.
 Don's research focuses on the evolutionary and ecological mechanisms by which species originate and diversify through time.
 His research employs molecular methods to determine population genetic and phylogeographic structure within species and to identify cryptic diversity.
 He has also worked extensively on the population ecology and conservation of the endangered eastern massasauga rattlesnake (Sistrurus catenatus) in Illinois.
-Don has authored or co-authored 35 scientific articles and is an Associate Editor for Herpetological Conservation and Biology.
+Don has authored or co-authored 40 scientific articles and is an Associate Editor for Herpetological Conservation and Biology.

 John (J.D.)
 Willson joined the Department of Biological Sciences at the University of Arkansas, Fayetteville, in 2012 as an assistant professor after completing his Ph.D. at the University of Georgia and postdoctoral work at Virginia Tech.
 His research uses a combination of descriptive, experimental, and theoretical approaches to understand population and community dynamics of reptiles and amphibians within the context of pressing conservation issues such as habitat alteration, pollution, and invasive species.
 Current projects in his lab include long-term studies of semi-aquatic snake population and community dynamics, evaluations of the effects of intensive forestry on stream salamanders, and research on the ecology and management of invasive Burmese pythons in Florida.
-J.D. has authored or co-authored over 45 scientific articles and book chapters and recently co-authored a popular book on invasive pythons.
+J.D. has authored or co-authored over 50 scientific articles and book chapters and recently co-authored a popular book on invasive pythons.
 He also serves as editor of snake natural history notes for Herpetological Review.

 Kelly J. Irwin obtained his M.S. in Wildlife & Fisheries Science from Texas A&M University in 1997.
-He has worked on amphibian and reptile conservation and management projects as the Arkansas Game and Fish Commission Herpetologist for 15 years and serves on the Board of Directors of the Center for North American Herpetology.
+He has worked on amphibian and reptile conservation and management projects as the Arkansas Game and Fish Commission Herpetologist for 16 years and serves on the Board of Directors of the Center for North American Herpetology.